f1lrotto/Excercise-tracker/README.md

-# Excercise-tracker
+# Exercise-tracker
 ## Introduction
-This is an excercise tracker that allowes users to track progress on their fitness journey!
+This is an exercise tracker that allowes users to track progress on their fitness journey!

 To start using the application, user first needs to register an account with their username and email.

-User can then access all of theirs existing excercises, add a new excercise, edit and delete them.
+User can then access all of theirs existing excercises, add a new exercise, edit and delete them.
 It uses sessions, so even after reloading the page, user stays logged in until they themselves log out.

 This application has all of its endpoints protected, so if no one is logged in, you can't access anything else than a login/register screen, in order not to expose any data to unauthorised users.